erobertson4/cmsc495calendar/README.md

-cmsc495calendar
+Group 1 Calendar
 ===============

-Repository for CMSC 495 group project
+Repository for Group 1 CMSC 495 Project

+This project is a calendar that contains a scheduler for community events.